 battalion was loaded in 40 buses and was transported

-to Valmertinghe when they marched to Wieltje (about
+to Valmertinghe from where they marched to Wieltje

-two miles north east of Ypres on the Ypres-St. Juliaan
+(about two miles north east of Ypres on the Ypres-St.

-road) in the Ypres Salient.
-Guides supplied by the
+Juliaan road) in the Ypres Salient.
+Guides supplied by

-French then led them into positions in the trenches
+the French then led them into positions in the

-and the battalion took over bout 1500 yards of trench
+trenches and the battalion took over about 1500 yards

-from French troops.
-By 4:30 am all rations and
+of trench from French troops.
+By 4:30 am all rations

 The battalion stayed in the trenches near Wieltje